pitosalas/coursegen/README.md

 * Choose Grantee: Everyone; And "list" and no others

 ### Deploy to S3 (optional)
-* I've used s3cmd with great success.
+* I've used `s3cmd` with great success.
 You can find it at s3tools.org.
 Follow their instructions to install it.
 * Configure your course to point to the bucket you just created.
-Notice, we are using the bucket name not the url
+Notice, we are using the bucket name not the url: `AWS_BUCKET = "cosi165-2014"`

-    AWS_BUCKET = "cosi165-2014"

 ### Examples
 * A simple example: https://github.com/pitosalas/jbscosi2014